Klimpen/tis-100/readme.md

 ### 0110 UP

-The third inter-core register. `UP` represents communication with the core above.
+The third inter-core bus. `UP` represents communication with the core above.
 If this core is the topmost core on the grid, it wraps to the bottommost core on the grid in the same column.

 Communication is half duplex, and for a single value.